Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Orientational polarization due to water dipoles

-Expression~\eqref{eq:Plocal} quantifies the contribution of a single water dipole to the orientational polarization.
-The second stage of the derivation considers the aggregate contribution~$P$ of all water dipoles to the orientational polarization.
-Assuming the water dipoles are uniformly distributed in space,~$P$ is given by
+Expression~\eqref{eq:Plocal} quantifies the contribution of a single water dipole {\kpc influenced by an ionic field with intensity~$E_{\rm ion}$} to the orientational polarization.
+The second stage of the derivation considers the aggregate contribution~$P_{\rm water}$ of all water dipoles to the orientational polarization {\kpc by considering the statistics of the ionic field intensity {\em experienced} by the water dipoles.
+Under the assumption that the water dipoles are uniformly distributed in space, the local ionic field intensity influencing the water dipoles is distributed according to~$f(E_{\rm ion};c)$.
+Deviations from uniform distribution, however, do occur. { \kpc Indeed, there is a minimal water dipole - ion separation, and this effect serves to exclude water dipoles from regions} where the microfield intensity is the highest.
+To account for this phenomena, we assume there is a bound~$\alpha_ME_{\rm ion}^*$ on the ionic field intensity felt by water molecules, {\rev which is proportional to the most probable ionic field intensity~$E_{\rm ion}^*$.} Incorporating this limit,}~$P_{\rm water}$ is given by

-Here,~$E_{\rm ion}^*$ is the most probable ionic field intensity and~$\alpha^* (M^{-1})$ is a dimensional constant of proportionality between the normalized ionic field intensity and the ionic concentration.
-The derivation of~$f(E_{\rm ion})$ in~\cite{EionStatistics77} relates~$\alpha^*$ to the electric field screening length.

-The effect of water on the ionic field intensity is neglected in these calculations, i.e., the ionic field is considered as if the ions were in vacuum.
-The justification for this simplification is that in high concentrations, the water/ion ratio does not allow efficient screening by water molecules.
-For example, in 1M concentration, the average distance between ions and their counter-ions can not exceed 1.2nm.
-At this length scale, at most 3 water molecules can reside along the line segment connecting the ionic centers, hence the screening of electric field by the water is limited.
-In contrast, in 1mM solutions, ion separation distances can average 12nm, with hundreds of water molecules engaged in screening.

-A key feature of the model is that $\alpha^*$, which relates ionic concentrations to screening length, particularly ionic screening, is independent of ionic concentrations above 1.5-2M.
-At these concentrations inter-ionic distances relate weakly to the concentration, and the ability of ions to redistribute to improve effective screening becomes limited due to finite size effects and thermal fluctuations.
-As a result, the effective screening length saturates.